tnyim/jungletv-afdocs/manual/queue.md

 > **Note**: the JungleTV AF does not automatically revert any of the queue settings to their previous values, whenever an application instance is terminated.
 > Since the settings may be changed at any moment, by any application and also manually by staff, it would be difficult to decide which would be the correct values to revert to.

-One relatively common practice during certain events is to temporarily limit what type of users can enqueue media.
+One relatively common practice during certain events is to temporarily limit what types of users can enqueue media.
 As an example, applications can limit media enqueuing to staff members and users who have been given a password using the [`setEnqueuingPermission()` function](../reference/server/jungletv_queue.md#setenqueuingpermission):

 ```js